RiskProtocol/core-protocol/docs/src/contracts/vaults/BaseContract.sol/contract.BaseContract.md

 ### resumeAllCircuitBreakers

-Deactivates all circuit breakers, resuming deposit, withdraw, transfer, and rebase operations.
+Deactivates all circuit breakers, resuming deposit, withdraw, transfer, and rebalance operations.

 *This function allows the contract owner to resume critical operations after an emergency halt.
 Only the owner can call this function.*